fosskers/vectortiles/README.md

 #### Sanity Checks / Error Handling

 The protobuf data can be malformed in a number of ways.
-The amount of sanity checks while decoding depends on willingness to sacrifice performance.
+The amount of sanity checking that occurs while decoding depends on willingness to sacrifice performance.
 For instance, here is a constraint found in the spec regarding feature metadata:

 > Every key index MUST be unique within that feature such that no other